JDSweet/Hexasphere/README.md

 This is a libGDX port of [Hexasphere.js](https://github.com/arscan/hexasphere.js/).

+Current features implemented:
+  1. Icosphere generation (up to 5 subdivisions supported - any more and we overflow the maximum mesh size).
+  2. Tile map generation from the icosphere.
+  3. Dynamic coloration of the tile-map based on "terrain."
+  4. Cell adjacency detection (every cell has a list of all of its neighbors).

+Future features to work on:
+  1. Experiment with chunking the globe to allow higher resolutions/more subdivisions.
+  2. Experiment with increasing the vertex resolution of individual cells (to allow more complicated terrain generation).
+  3. Add the ability to place objects on the hex map.
+  4. Add the ability to pathfind on the hex map using A*
+  5. Add a noise-based terrain generation system.
+  6. Add clouds with cool shaders.
+  7. Add fog of war.
+  8. Add the ability to dynamically move objects between cells correctly on the map.

 In the process of creating this, I've learned a lot about procedural mesh generation.
 These sources helped me make this port:

 1. https://observablehq.com/@mourner/fast-icosphere-mesh